Arvinthir/slovenian-networks/README.md

-# slovenska-omrezja
+# A collection of Slovenian networks
-The repository for my undergraduate thesis project.
+This repository contains graphs that represent Slovenian networks.
+It was created as part of my undergraduate thesis project.